 The Artist’s Resale Right has provided an essential income for thousands of artists and artists’ estates for nearly 14 years in the UK.
-The amended Regulations published by the government guarantees that artists and their heirs will continue to benefit from this royalty when the UK leaves the European Union.
+The amended Regulations published by the government guarantees that artists and their heirs will continue to benefit from this royalty now that the UK has left the European Union.

-ACS is delighted to confirm that the draft legislation, published by the government in 2019, safeguards ARR for the thousands of artists and artists’ estates who rely upon the royalty.
+ACS is delighted to confirm that legislation, published by the government, safeguards ARR for the thousands of artists and artists’ estates who rely upon the royalty.

 The changes are minimal.
 Indeed, the UK threshold remains at 1,000 EUR, the works covered, the definitions, and how ARR is calculated all appear as they did in the 2006 enactment.
 The only change is all references to ‘EEA’ have been replaced with ‘UK’.
 However, the variations in wording have no impact with regard to entitlement.

-Under Article 14ter of the Berne Convention, UK nationals and nationals of countries that recognise the resale rights of UK nationals will continue to receive resale rights in the UK after we leave the EU.
+Under Article 14ter of the Berne Convention, UK nationals and nationals of countries that recognise the resale rights of UK nationals will continue to receive resale rights in the UK now that we have left the EU.
 This view has been confirmed by the UK’s Intellectual Property Office (IPO).

 Accordingly, in line with the legislation, UK-based Art Market Professionals will continue to be liable to collect ARR on ‘all eligible secondary sales of both UK and EEA nationals’ works.
 ACS will continue to administer its members’ ARR in both the UK and the rest of the EEA.